Student Rental Demand in Teesside: Is It Worth Investing Near Campus?

 The Cost Reality

-Student lets carry costs that significantly reduce the net yield.
+Student lets carry costs that materially reduce the net yield.
+If you factor these in from the start, you won't be surprised later.

 Bills inclusion.
 Most student tenants expect an all-inclusive rent covering gas, electricity, water, broadband, and sometimes a TV licence.
-For a four-bedroom house in Middlesbrough, budget £350 - £500 per month for utilities.
+For a four-bedroom house in Middlesbrough, budget £350–£500 per month for utilities.
+That's £4,200–£6,000 per year straight off the top.

 Summer voids.
-The academic year runs from September to June.
-Many students vacate for the summer, leaving a potential void period of two to three months.
-Some landlords mitigate this with 12-month tenancy agreements, but this requires students who are willing to pay over the summer — increasingly difficult in a competitive market.
+The academic year runs September to June.
+Many students vacate for summer, creating a void period of two to three months.
+Some landlords mitigate this with 12-month agreements, but increasingly this requires students willing to pay over summer — a tougher sell in a competitive market.
+Budget for 8–10 weeks of void per year minimum.

 Furnishing.
 Student properties must be fully furnished.
-Each bedroom needs a bed, desk, chair, wardrobe, and shelving.
-Communal areas need sofas, a dining table, and a fully equipped kitchen.
-Furnishing a four-bed property to a reasonable standard costs £3,000 - £5,000, with ongoing replacement costs as items wear out.
+Each bedroom needs a bed, desk, chair, wardrobe, shelving.
+Communal areas need sofas, dining table, fully equipped kitchen.
+Furnishing a four-bed to a reasonable standard costs £3,000–£5,000, with ongoing replacement costs as items wear out.
+If you're choosing between furnished and unfurnished properties, student lets force your hand.

 Higher maintenance.
-Student properties typically require more maintenance than professional lets.
+Student properties require more hands-on attention than most lets.
 Annual redecoration, appliance replacements, and general wear and tear are standard.
-Budget 10-15% of gross rent for maintenance.
+Budget 10–15% of gross rent for maintenance alone.

 Management intensity.
-Managing student tenants requires more hands-on attention — handling group dynamics, ensuring properties are kept to a reasonable standard, and managing the annual turnover cycle.
+Student tenants often require more active management — handling group dynamics, ensuring properties stay to reasonable standard, managing annual turnover.
+If you're passive-investor-minded, this is friction.

-When all costs are factored in, a realistic net yield on a Teesside student let is typically 8-12% — still strong, but meaningfully lower than the gross figure.
+When you total these costs, a realistic net yield on a Teesside student let is typically 8%–12%.
+Still strong — but meaningfully lower than the headline 12%–19%.

 The Risks

-Beyond the financial costs, student lets carry specific risks that landlords should understand.
+Beyond the financial costs, student lets carry specific risks worth understanding.

 Tenant turnover.
 Student tenancies turn over annually.
-Every summer, you face a remarketing cycle — cleaning, minor repairs, photography, advertising, and viewings.
+Every summer, you face a full marketing cycle — cleaning, minor repairs, photography, advertising, viewings.
 This is time-consuming and costly if managed poorly.

 Damage and wear.
 Student properties experience heavier use than most residential lets.
-This is not about bad tenants — it is simply the reality of shared houses occupied by young people.
+Not because the tenants are bad — it's the reality of shared houses occupied by young people.
 Budget accordingly.

 Regulatory compliance.
 Many student properties qualify as HMOs and require licensing from Middlesbrough Council.
-The regulatory burden for HMOs is significantly higher than for standard lets, including fire safety, room sizes, and management standards.
+The regulatory burden for HMOs is significantly higher than standard lets: fire safety, room sizes, management standards, safety equipment.
+If you're not familiar with HMO requirements, read what the numbers say about HMO demand first.

 PBSA competition.
 Purpose-built student accommodation continues to be developed in Middlesbrough.
 Each new PBSA development absorbs some demand that would otherwise flow to private landlords.
-While PBSA rents are typically higher, the quality and convenience they offer appeals to a growing segment of the student market.
+While PBSA rents are typically higher, the quality and convenience appeal to a growing segment of the student market.
+Build-to-rent developments are reshaping how students choose where to live.

 University enrolment.
-Student rental demand is directly tied to university enrolment numbers.
-Any decline in student numbers — whether due to demographic shifts, policy changes, or competition from other institutions — would reduce demand for private rentals.
+Student rental demand is directly tied to university enrolment.
+Any decline — whether due to demographic shifts, policy changes, or competition from other institutions — would reduce demand for private rentals.

 Location is paramount.
-Within a 10-minute walk of the Teesside University campus is ideal.
+Within a 10-minute walk of the Teesside University campus is the rule.
 Streets around Gresham Road, Parliament Road, and the Linthorpe Road corridor are well established.
 Properties further out struggle unless they offer exceptional value.

 Condition matters more than size.
 Students today expect clean, well-maintained properties with modern kitchens and bathrooms.
-A freshly refurbished three-bed will outperform a tired four-bed every time.
+A freshly refurbished three-bed will outperform a tired four-bed.
 Invest in presentation.

 Security sells.
-Good locks, external lighting, and ideally a video doorbell give students and their parents confidence.
-This is a competitive advantage that costs very little.
+Good locks, external lighting, and a video doorbell give students and their parents confidence.
+This costs very little but delivers outsized competitive advantage.

 Professional management.
-Students — and increasingly their parents — prefer properties managed by reputable agents rather than private landlords.
-Professional management provides reassurance and a clear point of contact for maintenance and issues.
+Students and their parents increasingly prefer properties managed by reputable agents rather than private landlords.
+Professional management provides reassurance and a clear escalation path for maintenance and issues.

 Is It Worth It?

-The honest answer is that it depends on your investment goals and appetite for management complexity.
+The honest answer: it depends on your investment goals and appetite for management complexity.

 Student lets work well if: